databases-CSCI3354/project1-online-commerce/P3/README.md

 - Early ER design decisions reduce future complexity
 - Proper use of development tools improves project quality
 - Separation of concerns in routes and services aids scalability
+- Naming conventions for tables need further improvements
+- Maybe just use cookies instead of creating sessions

 ---